The Spiritual Centre.co.uk

 Red Grape Skin (Vitis vinifera)

-Grape seed oil should be stored in a cool, dark place.
-Dried skins must be kept in airtight containers away from moisture.
+Grape seed oil should be stored in a cool, dark place, while dried skins must be kept in airtight containers away from heat, light, and moisture.

 Ingredients: